USER MANUALS

 Note

-Therefore hive is a restricted catalogs, so it is not listed on the From MPP Catalogs tab of the Embedded MPP data source.
+The hive catalog is a restricted catalog.
+This means it is not listed on the From MPP Catalogs tab of the Embedded MPP data source.

 Parquet

-The Denodo Embedded MPP data source allows you to graphically explore Parquet datasets, including those using the Hive style partitioning, create tables in Embedded MPP and create base views in Denodo.
+To query Parquet datasets using Denodo, you have to create the views and tables using the Embedded MPP data source.
+This data source provides a graphical interface to explore Parquet files, including those using the Hive style partitioning, create the tables in the Embedded MPP and then create the base views in Denodo.

 Explore Parquet files